Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Author Contributions

 \section{Author Contributions}

-T.N.K. developed the theoretical formalism and performed the derivations.
+T.N.K. developed the theoretical formalism, the simulation code, and performed the noisy simulations.
+T.N.K. and N.S. conceived the noise model.
+E.S. enabled the HPC integration of the simulation code.
 G.B. worked out the practical use cases in quantum chemistry and material science.
-Both authors contributed to the final version of the manuscript, with T.N.K. taking the lead.
+T.N.K. lead the effort in writing the manuscript.

 \end{multicols*}